Ministry of Mission and Outreach

 Hands On Mission for Everyone (H.O.M.E.)

 The H.O.M.E. team focuses on “hands on” volunteer work in our community performed by First Church members.
 Each month volunteers serve at New Horizons with food preparation, food service, and working in the food pantry.
 Volunteers also spend time on a weekly basis working for Habitat for Humanity at their build site and shop store.
-Many volunteers participate monthly at the Conversation Café event which supports the efforts of the English for New Americans program.
+Many volunteers participate at a Conversation Café event which supports the efforts of the English for New Americans program.
+The Quilt Ministry creates amazing quilts for baptisms and shut-ins, as well as recently starting a Dress A Girl Around the World affiliation sewing dresses for girls at risk which are delivered through evangelical and medical missions to remote parts of the world.
+The Knitting Ministry knits and crochets 100’s of hats and mittens for schools, Thanksgiving Baskets, and shelters; as well as prayer shawls and balaclavas for the Seafarer’s Mission in Boston.
+The Meal Train delivers homemade soups, muffins and cookies which are lovingly made by our members to those in our congregation who need a little “light” in their day.

 This group is dedicated to finding ways to increase the membership of First Church by reaching out to prospective members through community involvement, while maintaining current membership and connecting with members who may need encouragement to reestablish their relationship with First Church.
 The team collaborates on events such as New Member Orientation and Joining Sundays, Recognition Sunday, the All Committee Dinner, and Usher and Greeter Training.